Hyxal-V/collartag/README.md

 * **Practical Use:** Ideal for attaching to collars, harnesses, or pet clothing.
 * **User-Friendly Interface:** Simple and intuitive design for easy operation.

-CollarCode aims to provide a reliable and efficient way to help lost pets return to their owners.
+CollarTag aims to provide a reliable and efficient way to help lost pets return to their owners.
 By leveraging QR code technology, it offers a modern and accessible solution for pet identification and safety.

 *built this is for a project for IPR, Thanks KTU*  🙄